pgmodeler/pgmodeler/README.md

 * [New] Added support to move the canvas by positioning the mouse over corners.
 * [New] Added a configuration parameter to control font style for any source code highlight field.
 * [New] Added additional PostGiS types: geomval, addbandarg, rastbandarg, raster, reclassarg, unionarg, TopoGeometry, getfaceedges_returntype, validatetopology_returntype.
+* [Change] Minor change when generate .stacktrace file for crash handler to include pgModeler build number.
+* [Change] Minor adjustments on DatabaseImportForm's import execution progress.
+* [Change] Minor enhancements on operation list when removing last operations.
+* [Change] Minor enhancements on table and relationship dialogs on error control flow.
+* [Change] Changed Z-value for relationship labels in order to avoid that name labels don't overlaps the cardinality labels.
+* [Change] Removed the translation installing from within plugin loading method at PluginsConfigWidget.
+* [Change] The Application class constructor now loads at once all translation files available for the current language including language file for plugins.
 * [Change] Minor changes on deploy scripts on all platforms.
 The parameter '-with-build-num' was introduced in order to generate a package with build number.
 * [Change] Relationship dialog enhanced.
 Now participant tables are described in what role they make part.
 * [Change] Minor improvement on model export process.